2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

-Under this duality, the condition \eqref{2coass} is in fact equivalent to the Hochschild 3-cocycle condition for $\cT$.
-By {\it Remark \ref{2alg-2grp}}, such Hochschild 3-cocycles are determined by the classifying Postnikov class of the 2-group underlying the 2-Drinfel'd double $D(BM)$.
+Under this duality, the condition \eqref{2coass} is equivalent to the Hochschild 3-cocycle condition for $\cT$.
+By {\it Remark \ref{2alg-2grp}}, such Hochschild 3-cocycles are determined by the classifying Postnikov class of the 2-group underlying the Drinfel'd double 2-bialgebra $D(BM)$.